Reciprocity

 How can designers use the law of reciprocity ethically without manipulating users?

 Designers can use the law of reciprocity ethically if they offer genuine value to users and do not expect immediate returns.
 This approach means that designers provide useful content, tools or services for free, and so foster a positive user experience.
 Ethical application means to ensure transparency about the nature of the exchange and avoid deceptive practices.
-Designers should aim to build trust and long-term relationships, and not exploit this principle for quick gains.
-When designers focus on the user's needs and preferences, they can create meaningful interactions that naturally encourage users to engage further with the product or service.
+Designers should always aim to build trust and long-term relationships—and they shouldn’t exploit this principle for quick gains.
+When designers focus sharply on their users’ needs and preferences, they can make meaningful interactions happen.
+These will be ones that naturally encourage users to engage further with the product or service.

 Product Design Lead at Netflix, Nival Sheikh explains the dimension of ethics as it applies to artificial intelligence (AI).